Fusion Quivers: Introduction

 \emph{Which quivers $Q$ allow for a rigid monoidal structure on $\mod(Q)$?
 How to construct such structures?}

 We believe that these questions are of interest for both communities: When studying quivers, one usually focuses on a subclass of all quivers, which are of interest due to their algebraic or geometric properties.
 In \cite{CRHopf} for instance, Hopf quivers are studied, whose path algebra has the structure of a Hopf algebra.

-Fusion quivers, i.e. quivers with rigid monoidal structure on their categories of modules have both interesting algebraic and geometric properties.
+This article defines fusion quivers as quivers with rigid monoidal structure on their categories of modules and studies their algebraic and geometric properties.
 They generalize Hopf quivers and the moduli spaces of semisimple modules acquire an associative multiplication.

 For the theory of fusion categories the questions are relevant for the following reasons.
 A main problem in studying fusion categories is their rigidity in the sense that they have no deformations as semisimple monoidal categories.
 This makes it difficult to construct examples and to classify them.
-Fusion quivers provide in the following sense a non-semisimple thickening of a fusion category: For a fusion quiver $Q$ we demand that the modules in $\mod(Q)$ which all arrows acting as zero, form a rigid monoidal subcategory- which is thus a fusion category.
+Fusion quivers provide in the following sense a non-semisimple thickening of a fusion category: For a fusion quiver $Q$ we demand that the modules in $\mod(Q)$ which all arrows acting as zero, form a rigid monoidal subcategory-- which is thus a fusion category and a retract of $\mod(Q)$, see Equation \ref{eq:retract-intro}.
 Thus, a fusion quiver allows for bridges between semisimple and non-semisimple rigid monoidal categories and might also have applications to field theories.
 Furthermore given a fusion quiver one can try to identify relations on the quiver that are compatible with the rigid monoidal structure to construct further interesting rigid monoidal categories that extend the fusion category in a certain sense.

 We continue to summarize the main contributions of this work. \paragraph{Quivers as endofunctors} We start with the following well-known basic connection between quivers and linear categories \cite{KapVoe}: With $I$ the finite set of vertices of a quiver of rank $n$, a quiver is specified by a $n \times n$-matrix $Q_{ij}$ with non-negative integer entries.
 On the other hand, a linear functor $F: \Cat{M} \rightarrow \Cat{M}$ for a finite semisimple category $\Cat{M}$ is up to isomorphism fixed by the same data: The integer matrix $(\dim_{\Bbbk}(x_{j},F(x_{i})))_{ji}$ with $x_{i}$, $i \in I$ representatives for the simple objects.
 Thus there is an obvious bijection